manuelbieh/react-book/advanced-concepts/context-api.md

 If we extend the example a little bit, we can easily add a little more structure to make a simple multilingual service.

-The following example contains an object with translations to which we pass a rather complex object with multiple data types \(consisting of an array, a string, a function to change the language as well as object with the original translations:
+The following example contains an object with translations to which we pass a rather complex object with multiple data types \(consisting of an array, a string, a function to change the language as well as object with the original translations\):

 ```jsx
 import React from 'react';